mootools/mootools-core/Docs/Element/Element.md

 Element Method: toQueryString {#Element:toQueryString}
 ------------------------------------------------------

-Reads the children inputs of the Element and generates a query string based on their values.
+Reads the child inputs of the Element and generates a query string based on their values.

 ### Syntax: